This article has been written in partnership with AGCAS.

 - Attending open days.
 Some LAs hold open days (usually in the spring and for primary teaching only) so applicants can talk to several schools in the area.
 These provide an opportunity to find out more about schools and their requirements.
 The day may also include a selection interview.
 In some LAs, you will only receive an invitation to an open day after submitting an application.

 The newspapers and publications that advertise teaching jobs

-- Times Educational Supplement Jobs and Guardian Jobs operate job alert services via email and enable you to upload a CV or create a profile.
+- Tes Jobs and Guardian Jobs operate job alert services via email and enable you to upload a CV or create a profile.

 - Cultural or religious newspapers.
 These may carry advertisements for teaching positions, especially in faith-based schools.

 Other resources to help you find a teaching job

-- Recruitment agencies, which register NQTs to help find them a permanent, temporary or supply job.
+- Recruitment agencies, which register ECTs to help find them a permanent, temporary or supply job.
 These include Hays Education, eTeach, CER and FE Jobs.
 There are many other agencies, including regional agencies; see the member directory of the Recruitment and Employment Confederation.

 - Your university careers service or education department, which may have an online jobs board.
 The careers service will also be able to advise on other local sources of opportunities.

 - Teaching fairs.
 These are held nationwide, often within universities.
 They are attended by local authorities, recruitment agencies, teaching unions and schools.

 - Networking.
 Keep in touch with the schools where you have trained or worked as a volunteer.

 The teacher recruitment timetable: what to do when

 - Autumn term: research recruitment approaches for LAs and attend university recruitment fairs.

 - December and January: LAs advertise pool vacancies and may have closing dates.
 In January, schools start directly advertising vacancies.

 - Spring term: make applications to teacher registration schemes and databases.

-- April: many vacancies suitable for NQTs are advertised from this time.
+- April: many vacancies suitable for ECTs are advertised from this time.
 Register with websites to receive updates on the latest opportunities.

 - 31 May: the final date before which teachers leaving their jobs in the summer must resign, so more jobs appear around this time.